 We are delighted to welcome you to the Certificate in Investor Relations (CIR®) and International Certificate in Investor Relations (ICIR®) qualification programme.
-You are joining over 1,800 IR professionals who have taken the qualification over the past 11 years, recognised as it is in many international financial markets as the key foundation qualification for those in the IR profession.
+You are joining over 1,900 IR professionals who have taken the qualification over the past 12 years, recognised as it is in many international financial markets as the key foundation qualification for those in the IR profession.

-The current edition of the CIR Study Guide (which will be sent to you after registration) was launched at the start of 2020, the 40th anniversary year of the IR Society.
-There are chapters on topics such as ESG (Environmental, Social and Governance) and on consensus management, which are increasingly a focus of companies and shareholders alike, as well as updates on recent regulation and best practice.
+The current edition of the CIR Study Guide (which will be sent to you after registration) has chapters on topics such as ESG (Environmental, Social and Governance) and on consensus management, which are increasingly a focus of companies and shareholders alike, as well as updates on recent regulation and best practice.